 Our next stop was the communication tower road – a regular destination for Volcano Junco and Volcano Hummingbird – we saw both very easily and were able to get going again – very much tick and run birding today.

 After a quick lunch at a roadside stop overlooking some feeders we visited the Bosque del Tolomuco.
-As far as I could tell this is somebody’s house with a couple of cottages that they rent, but it also has a great many bird feeders and we added many new species here including White-crested Coquette which we saw no-where else, Magenta-throated Woodstar, White-tailed Emerald, Green-crowned Brilliant, Purple-throated Mountain Gem and Snowy-bellied Hummingbird.
+As far as I could tell this is somebody’s house with a couple of cottages that they rent, but it also has a great many bird feeders and we added many new species here including White-crested Coquette which we saw no-where else, Magenta-throated Woodstar, White-tailed Emerald, Green-crowned Brilliant, White-throated Mountain Gem and Snowy-bellied Hummingbird.
 We also saw Lesson’s Motmot, another Red-headed Barbet, and a Black-striped Sparrow along the edges of the garden.

 We continued down the Pacific slope to the city of San Isidro.
 I had fallen asleep somewhere on the way down and woke up as we pulled up next to a police station in an unprepossessing industrial estate close to the Colegio Tecnico Profesional.
 I got out of the car and was instantly floored by the heat.
 Wow!
 A huge difference from the relative cool of the Highlands!
 This is what we would be birding in over the next day and a half!
 The reason we were in a slightly bizarre place for birding is because it is a very reliable location for Turquoise Cotinga.
 Sure enough a distant bird perched up was one, but flew out of view before Bob or I could get to the scope.
 This happened several times until we changed position slightly and thankfully got excellent views of several different birds that flew in.
 Incredible looking things, precisely as their name would suggest!